The Smartling Terminology Directory

 Word counts reflect the number of source words and weighted words handled by each user, broken out by language, workflow step type, and fuzzy tier.
 Word count reports represent the quantity of work done by translators, editors and reviewers in a Smartling account over a particular time period.
 They are intended for tracking and invoicing of work completed.

 Words Under Management is the total authorized words in a Smartling account, over time.

 Auto-authorize is a setting that allows you to automatically authorize strings that are submitted to Smartling via an integration.

 Acronym for Country Code Top-Level Domain.
 A domain strategy for a localized website, often used by customers of the Global Delivery Network.
 For example, www.customer.de (Germany), www.customer.uk (United Kingdom), www.customer.ca (Canada).

 Acronym for Content Delivery Network (aka Content Distribution Network), a geographically distributed network of servers with the purpose of delivering content to users much faster.

 A parameter appended to the localized URL.
-Editmode tells the GDN to display different parts of your translated site.
+The different Editmodes allow you to view information about your translated sites, and in some cases, manage GDN functionality like content authorization and Static Cache.
 They are also referred to as Preview Modes.

-Acronym for Global Delivery Network.
-It is a Smartling translation proxy tool that enables you to translate your website and web applications without the need to internationalize your site or host, and manage translated content within your systems.
+Acronym for Smartling's Global Delivery Network, a proxy-based integration method that enables you to translate your website and web applications without the need to internationalize your site, or build and manage your localized sites within your CMS.